Kovacevic22/Kovacevic22/README.md

-# 👋 Hey there, I'm Vukašin Kovačević
+##👋 Hello, I'm Vukašin Kovačević

-🎓 I'm a third-year student at the **Faculty of Organizational Sciences**, University of Belgrade.
-💡 I'm passionate about building practical software, improving my development skills, and collaborating on real-world projects.
+🎓 Third-year student at the Faculty of Organizational Sciences, University of Belgrade I am dedicated to developing practical software solutions, enhancing my technical skills, and collaborating on real-world projects.
+My goal is to create impactful software while continuously improving my expertise in development.

 ---

 ## 🚀 What I'm looking for:
-I'm always open to:
+I am open to:
-- 🧠 Learning from open-source contributions
+- 🧠 Contributing to open-source projects and learning from the community
-- 👨‍💻 Collaborating on beginner-to-intermediate level projects
+- 👨‍💻 Collaborating on projects of beginner to intermediate complexity
 - ⚒️ Gaining hands-on experience in web and app development

 ---